Moving Checklist: 8-Week Timeline for a Stress-Free Move

 Do a Pre-Move Walk Through: If renting, visit your new place before move-in day.
 Take photos of the condition and note any issues.
 This protects you from being blamed for damage that was already there.

-Pack an Essentials Box: Pack a clearly labeled box with items you will need right away:
+Pack an Essentials Box: Use our apartment essentials guide to know what you need.
+Pack a clearly labeled box with items you will need right away:

 Important: Keep this box in your own car, not with the movers.
 You will have what you need right away.
-This tip is essential on any apartment move-in checklist.
+This tip is essential for any successful move.

 1. Take Photos: If renting, photograph every room from several angles before you leave.
 This creates a record of the condition and protects your deposit.
 Add timestamps if you can.

-2. Deep Clean: Clean your old place thoroughly:
+2. Deep Clean: Clean your old place thoroughly.
+This step is critical on any moving out checklist:

 Many leases require the place to be spotless or returned to its original condition.
 Check your lease terms.